jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 ![solar array](/assets/images/post8_nellis-solar-array.jpeg)

 The panels sit in long parallel rows and can be most efficiently managed and spaced by rotating them together on a single axis of rotation (i.e. rotating a single bar rotates the entire row of panels).
 Here, a horizontal axis that allows the panels to point east in the morning, tilt towards horizontal to point overhead at mid-day, then point towards the west in the evening, will be optimal.

-###
+### Finding the Angle of Incidence and then Optimizing It

-The strong hours in the summer are particularly long because the sun rises in the north-east, and gets to due east around 9:00 a.m.
-(8 a.m. standard time).
-At this point an east-west orientation can point a panel directly at the sun.
-Ih the afternoon, the sun gets to due west around 5:00 p.m.
-(4 p.m. standard time).
+Imagine that we tilt our solar panel an angle $\alpha$ away from vertical, with positive $\alpha$'s toward the east and negative $\alpha$'s toward the west.
+Again assuming a unit sphere model of the sky, the direction the panel points lies on the xz plane, at x-coordinate $cos \alpha$ and z-coordinate $sin \alpha$.